 - Don’t let the name fool you!
 This Christmas Morning Punch isn’t just for the holidays.
 It’s nice and bright made with 100% fruit juices from cranberries, oranges and pineapples.
 It can easily be made into a summer cocktail by adding vodka or sparkling wine or serve as a summer mocktail.

 I think you have everything you need to make this Mojito Espresso!
 If you make it, leave a comment and let me know what you think!
 And for more details on how to make mojitos, check this out → How to Make a Mojito.
+And for a fun mojito dessert, try this Mojito Cheesecake.

 - Prep Time: